Jessica Mead

 MSJ Victory for Public Entity Client on Dangerous Condition of Public Property Wrongful Death Case Affirmed on Appeal:

-Successfully Negotiated Dismissal for Attorney Client:
+Successfully Negotiated Early Dismissal of Attorney Client: